You are here

 Bachelor of Communication and Media - Bachelor of International Studies

-Become a global communicator.
-Build your creative and critical thinking skills.
+Become an effective communicator.
+Build creative and critical thinking skills.
 Understand global issues.

 For personalised assistance with UOW courses, please reach out to our Future Students Team: